jesseopdenbrouw/riscv-minimal/README.md

 # riscv-minimal

-A (not so) minimalistic RISC-V 32-bit processor written in VHDL targeted for an FPGA.
+A (not so) minimalistic RISC-V 32-bit microcontroller written in VHDL targeted for an FPGA.

 ## Description

-The RISV-C processor uses the RV32IM instruction set with the exception of the FENCE and WFI instructions.
+The RISV-C microcontroller uses the RV32IM instruction set with the exception of the FENCE and WFI instructions.
 Exceptions and interrupts are supported.
 ECALL, EBREAK and MRET are supported.
 Currently only machine mode is supported.
 We successfully tested a complex program with interrupts